Dog Bite Statistics and Injury Rates in US and Orange County CA

 The Breed of Your Dog Does Matter

-There are a class of dogs that are responsible for a majority of attacks and dog bites that result in injury.
+There is a class of dogs that are responsible for a majority of attack and dog bite cases that result in injury.
 The “Molosser” breeds are responsible for more than 80% of dog bites and attacks each year that result in injuries, and more than twothirds of fatal dog attacks.
 Molosser breeds are named for the Molossi, a tribe or people who lived in the north-west area of ancient Greece.
 Molosser breeds can be difficult to specifically classify, but generally fall into two categories: flock protection and home guards.
-Molosser breeds are powerful, muscular dogs often with “pendant” ears and generally include Mastiffs, Pit Bulls, Rottweilers, Sharp Eis, Boxers and associated mixes of those breeds.
+Molosser breeds are powerful, muscular dogs often with “pendant” ears and generally include Mastiffs, Pit Bulls, Rottweilers, Sharpeis, Boxers and associated mixes of those breeds.

 Call Now 949-305-1400